robotframework/robotframework-RFCP-syllabus/basics-7-libraries.md

 ### Standard libraries

 Some test libraries are distributed with Robot Framework and these libraries are called as a _Standard libraries_.
-These libraries need to imported in the same way as any other libraries.
+These libraries need to be imported in the same way as any other libraries.
 [[User Guide: Standard libraries][UG Standard libraries]]

 ### External libraries